תִּכְלֶה שָׁנָה וְקִלְלוֹתֶיהָ

 Our services will strive to balance the following values and goals:

-- keeping the familiar melodies and liturgy we most love, maintaining the integrity of the liturgy, and providing inspiring and challenging soul-learning;
+- keeping the familiar melodies and liturgy we most love, maintaining the integrity of the liturgy, and providing inspiring and challenging learning;

 - innovating to benefit from the technology;

-- holding a sense of sanctity, at home, throughout the day.
+- holding a sense of sanctity, wherever we are, throughout the day.

-Rabbi Uhrbach’s will be offering shorter, more frequent teachings each day, interspersed throughout, rather than one longer sermon.
+Each day, Rabbi Uhrbach will be offering more frequent teachings, interspersed throughout, rather than one longer sermon.